< lcn home

 To navigate this complex landscape and stay compliant, it's crucial to understand your cloud assets and associated risks.
 This is where a CSPM provides significant value in helping you ensure your cloud assets comply with regulations.

-CSPMs go beyond simple scanning, meticulously cataloging your hosts, cloud services, Kubernetes clusters, and containers.
+CSPMs go beyond simple scanning, instead it meticulously catalogs hosts, cloud services, Kubernetes clusters, and containers.
 This organized inventory simplifies the complexity of your cloud assets, making it easier to quickly identify vulnerabilities and prioritize based on risk indicators across your multi-cloud services.

 Of course, compliance is more than just ticking boxes.
 It involves continuously assessing and auditing your cloud estate to meet regulatory standards.
 With its prepackaged security and compliance policies, a CSPM makes it easy for you to seamlessly assess and maintain compliance across your entire cloud ecosystem.